 |Is there additional insight you can give to help us prepare an application for this year's application?

-|At the end of last year's application, we shared the best of what we learned from grant winning districts in the blog post: Making the Pitch.
-Additionally, you might consider seeking guidance from a school that received the grant last year.
-Those districts are listed at the bottom of this page.
+|We shared the best of what we learned from previous grant winning districts in the blog post: Making the Pitch.
+Additionally, you might consider seeking guidance from a school that received the grant last year, or looking at the Digital Learning Profiles of previous recipients.
 The Office of eLearning frequently shares resources (like SETDA's Guide to Implementing Digital Learning) through our accounts on Facebook, Google+, and Twitter.|

 |If we received an Innovation Planning Grant (IPG), are we eligible to apply?

-|Yes, with the exception of current IPG awardees (October 2014 awards).
+|Yes, with the exception of currently active IPG awardees (2015, 2016).
 The Digital Learning Grant is the logical next step for those districts who have built a strong plan for implementation.
-While recipients of other eLearning grants will not be eligible, past IPG winners are encouraged to apply.|
+Districts who successfully completed the IPG are encouraged to apply.|

-Round One Notifications: February 20, 2015
+Round One Notifications: February 15, 2017

-Pitch Round: March 3 & 4, 2015
+Pitch Round: March 2 & 3, 2017

-Final Notifications: March 9, 2015
+Final Notifications: March 7, 2017